TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

    |----test_data (optional)
    |----app.json

 Tapis (Agave) runs a job by first transferring a copy of this directory into temporary directory on the target ``executionSystem``.
 Then, the input data files (we'll show you how to specify those are later) are staged into place automatically.
-Next, Agave writes a scheduler submit script (using a template you provide i.e. script.template) and puts it in the queue on the target system.
-The Agave service then monitors progress of the job and, assuming it completes, copies all newly-created files to the location specified when the job was submitted.
+Next, Tapis (Agave) writes a scheduler submit script (using a template you provide i.e. script.template) and puts it in the queue on the target system.
+The Tapis (Agave) service then monitors progress of the job and, assuming it completes, copies all newly-created files to the location specified when the job was submitted.
 Along the way, critical milestones and metadata are recorded in the job's history.

 :raw-html-m2r:`<em>Tapis (Agave) app development proceeds via the following steps:</em>`